Path-Check/privacy-security-GAEN/principles/1_Privacy.md

 ## Privacy Identifiers
 All direct and indirect privacy identifiers used in Exposure Notification (EN) apps should be identified and documented for Privacy Impact Analysis.

+## Data Retention
+Delete history exposure keys after 14 days.
+After 14 days, the exposure keys can no longer be matched to a device.

 ## Other Measures
 * Data shall be as accurate as possible
 * No single person shall be able to both modify the source code and release the application to the public